IssaNasralli/popVAT/README.md

 ![ ](popVAT.png)

-Detailed explanation is available in the folder **"Model architecture of popVAT"**.

 We propose **popVAT** (Population estimation using Variational Autoencoder and Atrous Convolution), an extension of **popVAE** designed for adaptive hierarchical spatial modeling from multisource geospatial data.
 The framework integrates multi-scale spatial reasoning within a unified architecture by combining a VAE-based contextual encoder with atrous convolution and learnable gating mechanisms.